brazier-dev/hikari-flare/docs/source/guides/state.md

             print(component)
 ```

-This list can be modified to change modified to edit components.
+This list can be mutated to change modified to edit components.

 ```python
 @flare.button(label="Click me!")